upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

          <dd><h3 style="display:inline; margin: 0;">45031325</dd>
        <dl>
      ```
-   Don't use dl-dt-dd lists to format hanging indents.
-Use css.
+   **Don't use dl-dt-dd lists to format hanging indents.  **
+   Here's the css for that look: